Skip to content

 [tasks.backup-b]

-A parse error at startup fails the boot — the daemon exits before opening its port.
-The safe pattern is to run runwisp validate --config <path> against the new file before you restart.
+A parse error at startup stops the boot cold: the daemon exits before it ever opens its port.
+The safe habit is to run runwisp validate --config <path> against the new file before you restart.
+(A bad edit handed to runwisp reload is rejected instead, and the running scheduler keeps its current entries.)

-When a task disappears from the file across a restart, its schedule entry is gone but its run history stays.
-When a new task appears, its schedule is added; catchup does not apply for tasks that didn’t exist in the previous configuration.
+If a task disappears from the file, its schedule is dropped but its run history stays put.
+If a new task shows up, its schedule is added — and catchup does not apply to it, whether it appeared via a restart or a reload, since it didn’t exist in the previous config.

 • No clustering.
 One daemon owns its tasks.
-Two daemons reading the same TOML would both fire — that’s a setup mistake, not a feature.
+Point two daemons at the same TOML and they’ll both fire — that’s a setup mistake, not a feature.

-• No “every Nth tick” semantics.
-Cron is the surface; if you need every other Tuesday, encode it in the cron (30 9 */2 * 2) or filter in your script.
+• No “every Nth tick” logic.
+Cron is the whole surface.
+If you want every other Tuesday, bake it into the cron (30 9 */2 * 2) or filter for it in your script.